If a tool requires a constant that is not configured, the tool will not be available to the LLM.

 Gmail Integration Example

-- You must provide all necessary authentication credentials
+For Gmail tool integration:- You must provide all necessary authentication credentials

 - Mcplug doesn’t generate these credentials